cahya-wirawan/opentc-icap/README.md

 ## TODO
 - the icap server should monitor the availability of the OpenTC server.
-In case it is not up or running, thís icap server should try to reconnect it again several times in difference interval (i.e: the interval of the first 3 reconnection could be 10 seconds, and after 3 unsuccessful attempts to reconnect, the interval connection time should be changed to 300 seconds).
+In case it is not up or running, this icap server should try to reconnect it again several times in difference interval (i.e: the interval of the first 3 reconnection could be 10 seconds, and after 3 unsuccessful attempts to reconnect, the interval connection time should be changed to 300 seconds).
 Currently, the icap server has to be restarted manually after the OpenTC server